Alaska Department of Fish and Game

 Kenai River South Shore Access

 Turn onto Cannery Road from Kalifornsky Beach Road and follow the Beach Access signs to Dunes Road.
-Motor vehicles are allowed only between the high water mark and the dunes.
+To protect the dunes, do not drive your car or ATV above the high tide mark.
 The City of Kenai has provided a parking and camping area near the river mouth.
 Fees are charged in this area.

 Four-wheel-drive is also required to get to the mouth on the south shore.
 Don't drive anything you can't get unstuck, such as a motorhome, down the beach.
 It is very expensive to get towed.